k8gb-io/k8gb/docs/dynamic_zones.md

 where zones should be activated only when `ZoneDelegation` objects are created.
 For backward compatibility, `ZoneDelegation` objects generated from `k8gb.dnsZones` or the `DNS_ZONES` environment variable have `doFinalize` set to `false` by default.
 This prevents k8gb from deleting delegated zones that were originally configured as static zones.

+## See Also

+- [Partial Deployment Troubleshooting](partial-deployment.md): what happens when a `Gslb` resource is missing from one or more delegated clusters.